UPC/ravada/docs/docs/pci_passthrough.rst

 In this document we show how to add a NVIDIA GPU to a KVM virtual Machine in Ravada VDI.
 Any PCI device could be added in a similar way.

+.. note:: We will not use the GPU as a display device in this guide.
+We will only try to run GPU calculations with CUDA.

 Status
 ------